-In general, you must report any taxable amount of a canceled debt as ordinary income from the cancellation of debt on Form 1040.pdf, U.S. Individual Income Tax Return, or Form 1040NR.pdf, U.S. Nonresident Alien Income Tax Return, as "other income" on line 21 if the debt is a nonbusiness debt, or an applicable schedule if the debt is a business debt.
+In general, you must report any taxable amount of a canceled debt as ordinary income from the cancellation of debt on Form 1040.pdf, U.S. Individual Income Tax Return (attach Form 1040, Schedule 1.pdf, Additional Income and Adjustments to Income), or Form 1040NR.pdf, U.S. Nonresident Alien Income Tax Return, as "other income" if the debt is a nonbusiness debt, or an applicable schedule if the debt is a business debt.
 See Publication 4681.pdf, Canceled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals).

-Caution: If property secured your debt and the creditor takes that property in full or partial satisfaction of your debt, you're treated as having sold that property.
-Your amount realized and ordinary income depend on whether you are personally liable for the debt (recourse debt) or not personally liable for the debt (nonrecourse debt).
+Caution: If property secured your debt and the creditor takes that property in full or partial satisfaction of your debt, you're treated as having sold that property to the creditor.
+Your tax treatment depends on whether you were personally liable for the debt (recourse debt) or not personally liable for the debt (nonrecourse debt).

 Amounts that meet the requirements for any of the following exceptions aren't cancellation of debt income.